 Q: Can Kirby Planet Robobot amiibo be used in Super Smash Bros.?

-- A: Yes they can!
-Kirby series Kirby, Meta Knight, and King Dedede amiibo can all be used and trained in Super Smash Bros. just like their Super Smash Bros. series amiibo counterparts.
+- A: Yes.
+Kirby series Kirby, Meta Knight, and King Dedede amiibo function identically to their Super Smash Bros. series counterparts.

 Q: Do I have to be good at Super Smash Bros. to train a good amiibo?